A Complete Guide to Organic Listing on Google Shopping

-Due to the Covid-19 pandemic, a large number of brick-and-mortar stores went out of business, and the overall retail businesses got affected.
+Due to the COVID-19 pandemic, many brick-and-mortar stores went out of business, and the overall retail businesses were affected.

-To address the crisis situation and help the struggling retailers, Google launched the organic listing on Google Shopping.
+To address the crisis situation and help the struggling retailers, Google launched an organic listing on Google Shopping.

 This means WooCommerce store owners like you, along with other eCommerce merchants and even local shop owners, can list their products in Google Shopping for free.

 This opens up a whole new door of opportunities for retailers like you.

 At least 22% of people seek Google’s help when searching for a product to buy.
 With free product listings Google, you can reach potential customers who are looking to buy your products and drive an incredible amount of traffic to your store that can end up in sales, all for free.